Abdominal Pain: Causes, What Helps & Warning Signs

 Better understanding abdominal pain

-In short & important: What you
+In short & important: what you can do right now

-If your stomach is currently rebelling, these steps will help to relieve the discomfort.
+If your stomach is currently rebelling

-A hot water bottle or a cherry pit pillow relaxes the smooth muscles in the abdomen and relieves cramps.
+• Warmth: A hot water bottle or a cherry pit pillow relaxes the smooth muscles in the abdomen and relieves cramps.

-Eat only small amounts of food like rusks or steamed rice.
+• Bland diet: Eat only small amounts of food like rusks or steamed rice.
 Avoid fat, spices, and dairy products.

-Drink lukewarm tea (fennel, caraway, anise, or chamomile) in small sips.
+• Gentle liquid: Drink lukewarm tea (fennel, caraway, anise, or chamomile) in small sips.
 Avoid carbonated drinks.

-Have you taken a new medication or swallowed painkillers on an empty stomach?
+• Check: Have you taken a new medication or swallowed painkillers on an empty stomach?

-Lie flat and bend your legs slightly to relax your abdominal muscles.
+• Physical rest: Lie flat and bend your legs slightly to relax your abdominal muscles.

-Important: If you experience a board-like abdominal wall, bloody stool, high fever or pain radiating to the back: Call emergency services (112) immediately.
+Important If you experience a board-like abdominal wall, bloody stool, high fever or pain radiating to the back: call emergency services (112) immediately.

-Understanding stomach pain – Why the stomach sends so many signals
+Understanding stomach pain – why the stomach sends so many signals

 Your abdomen houses a multitude of organs: stomach, intestines, liver, gallbladder, and kidneys lie close together.
 Furthermore, the intestines are closely linked to your psyche via the "gut brain."
 Abdominal pain can be sharp, burning, or pulling.
-The precise location—whether upper or lower abdomen—is crucial for narrowing down the cause.
+The precise location — whether upper or lower abdomen — is crucial for narrowing down the cause.

 Common causes of abdominal pain